-WHY INGREDIENT BRANDING IS THE SECRET SAUCE FOR B2B BRANDING
+INGREDIENT BRANDING.
+THE SECRET SAUCE FOR B2B SUCCESS

 What is Ingredient branding?

-Brands like Intel, Teflon, Nutrasweet and Stainmaster are great poster boys for ingredient branding.
+Brands like Intel, Teflon, Nutrasweet and Stainmaster are all great examples for ingredient branding.
 They are truly brands that end users value and do pay a premium for.
-In fact as mentioned above, their customers promote their brands without charge.
+In fact as mentioned above, their customers promote their brands for them, often without charge.

 Dolby.
-A transition from ingredient brand to experience brand
+A transition from ingredient brand to an experience brand

-What’s your brands secret ingredient?
-And for good measure, how does it make your end user brand experience better?
+Ask yourself - What’s your brands secret sauce ingredient?
+And for good measure, how does it make your end user brand's experience better?